Adelaide Dolphin Sanctuary

 - Never feed or harass a dolphin

-Click here for more information information about marine mammal regulations.
+Click here for more information about boating rules around marine mammals.

 What better way to explore the Adelaide Dolphin Sanctuary then by kayak or stand-up paddle board?

 Immerse yourself amongst mangroves, paddle through creeks, and explore ships’ graveyards.